Horgix/github-deploykeys-request/README.md

 ## Read-only cloning from a service

-Accessing a repository content as a service should do it through a *Deploy Key* added to the project.
+Accessing a repository content as a service be done through a *Deploy Key* added to the project.
 And it works perfectly fine.

 ## The limitation of Deploy Keys